About The Film

 Big-Studio Quality - On An Independent Budget

-Bill Jacobs wrote the "family-friendly" script and directed the film, with principal photography taking place in Bucks County, PA, Frenchtown, NJ, and other surrounding areas.
-The film is now in the final stages of post production.
+Bill wrote the script, directed the film, and served as cinematographer, with principal photography taking place in Bucks County, PA, Frenchtown, NJ, and other surrounding areas.
+The film is now in its final stages of post production.

-This motion picture was shot using the RED Epic camera system, the same as used on STRANGER THINGS, GAME OF THRONES, STAR TREK BEYOND, and X-Men: Apocalypse.
+The motion picture was shot using the RED Epic/Dragon sensor camera system, as used on STRANGER THINGS, GAME OF THRONES, STAR TREK BEYOND, and X-Men: Apocalypse.

-Nick Nicassio is composing the original musical score for this film, set in both 1969 and 2009.
+Nick Nicassio composed the gorgeous, original musical score for this film, set in both 1969 and 2009.